tiayyba/CYT180_Lab9/index.md

 - Confusion matrix
 - ROC curve with AUC value

-Use tables or screenshots to present results clearly.
-Focus on what the numbers show about the model’s behavior.
+Use the ROC and AUC plot to explain the model’s behavior.

 ---